 There is more than one beach on the edge of Loch Gairloch in Wester Ross.
-You have a choice of the expansive Big Sand beach, which faces south, the beach at Gairloch itself, just in front of the west-facing golf course and more beaches at Red Point, further round to the south.
-The sea loch also includes access to the village and yachting haven of Badachro, a sheltered area of creeks and woods.
-In short, this is a varied natural environment, with all the modern conveniences that you’ll need in Gairloch itself.
+You have a choice of the expansive Big Sand beach, facing south, the beach at Gairloch itself, just in front of the west-facing golf course and more beaches at Red Point, further round to the south.
+The sea loch also gives access to the village and yachting haven of Badachro, a sheltered area of creeks and woods.
+In short, this is a varied natural environment complemented by the modern facilities in Gairloch itself.

-A view from the dunes on Gairloch beach.
+A view from the dunes behind Gairloch beach.

 Looking out to the bay from above Gairloch beach.

 A view from the dunes at Big Sand beach in Gairloch.

 On a fine weather day, Big Sand beach was the setting for this visit to Gairloch.
 This is the most expansive of the beaches around the bay, with tall dunes that sit behind the beach.
 Out to sea, whales and dolphins can be spotted in the wide bay as you look across to the yachting haven at Badachro.
 This is a fine beach for a walk, with myriad elemental stimuli all around.
 Highly recommended.

 Big Sand beach in Gairloch at the height of summer.